 Wet wraps may be particularly helpful for children and babies, as they can prevent the individual from scratching the affected areas.

-- dry skin
+- not addressing dry skin

 - heat and sweating